 4. The Puffins Are Also Nesting

-A puffin is just one of the cutest animals ever and there are literally thousands to be seen in Iceland in June!
+A puffin is just one of the cutest animals ever and there are literally thousands to be seen in Iceland in early summer!
 They arrive at the end of May and leave in September, so there’s no chance that you’ll miss them if you visit in between.

 Not only that, but there are over six million puffins who return to the place they were born in Iceland every year.
 If you come in summer and don’t see a puffin, you’re doing something wrong!